 We currently offer special events/authentic experiences regarding special populations.
-The consortium and its individual schools offer college visit/field trips geared toward some of our special populations, i.e. University of Minnesota Multicultural day, MSU Women in STEM, and Latino Engineering MSU college visit.
+The consortium and its individual schools offer college visit/field trips geared toward some of our special populations, I.e. University of Minnesota Multicultural day, MSU Women in STEM, and Latino Engineering MSU college visit, Special Education Construct Tomorrow field trip.
 The plan is to build upon what we are currently doing and expand these opportunities to more of our special populations.
 We continue to partner with STEMFORWARD to increase the awareness and opportunities for special populations to pursue STEM careers where they are historically underrepresented.